Lupercio421/Lupercio421/ReadMe.md

 - 🤵 Current Software Engineer at Bank of America
 - ⏮ Previously a Data Science and Data Engineer intern at the [NYC Office of Cyber Command][nyc3]
 - 🎓 I earned a B.A/M.A dual degree in Statistics and Applied Math from [CUNY - Hunter College][school]
-- 🌱 I’m currently learning Gang of Four Design Patterns (Java & Python), NoSQL, Kubernetes, Data Structures and Algorithms
+- 🌱 I’m currently learning Cloud Engineering skills and advanced Data Structures and Algorithms
 - 🥅 2026 Goals: Volunteer with Latino Tech/Professsional communities, complete a SpringBoot project within the AWS techonlogy stack
 - ⚡ Fun facts: I speak Spanish and like to bike around Queens